tammy-kim/CatFinderApp/README.md

 ## What is CatFinderApp?

-In CatFinderApp, you can find a list of the cat breeds that meet your requirements:
+In CatFinderApp, you can find a list of the CFA registered cat breeds (https://cfa.org/breeds/) that meet your requirements:
 - whether you want it to be a shorthair or longhair,
 - if the cat should be active or calm in nature,
 - if the cat's grooming requirements should be low,